 Now take some time to think about the things that are not public about you, things that not everyone knows about you.
 What are they?
-Try to include both the ones that people don’t know but you would potentially be willing to share them and the ones that are more private to you.
+Try to include both the ones that people don’t know but you would potentially be willing to share them depending on the context as well as the ones that are a 100% private to you.

 What am I missing out on?

 The third window will show you the things that you don’t know about yourself, but others do know about you, things that might be missing in your perspective, blind spots.
 So for example, you might be wondering what do others think about you, what do others say about your job, what do others think about your clothes or house or whatever it might be.
 They might also know how you look from behind, which you would never know.
 Or how they feel about you leaving to live abroad.
 What are curious about?
 What are the things that trigger questions like “I wonder what they would say if I’ve done xyz…” or “I wonder what she thought about this situation (but I’m afraid to ask)”.

 Now write down all the things that other people know, but you don’t.
 We will use this list later to prepare for a follow up exercise! 🙂